sf-wdi-26/modules/w10/d05/lightning-talks.md

 - How do you use it?
 Is there a "cheatsheet" you found or made that others can reference?
 - What did you build?

-Lightning talks will be on Wednesday morning next week, December 9th.
+Lightning talks will be on Tuesday and Wednesday afternoon next week.

 ##Topics:
 Here are some suggestions; you are welcome to add your own: